 - Garrett Morris then sings Oh Tannenbaum which I thought was just another excuse to get him to sing but evolved into a parody of a horror film called The Killer Trees.
 Where the trees are on a mission to kill the carolers.

 - The short film of the week was of a woman who swam around Manhattan Island.
-Normally these mini-docs interview quirky people which led me to wonder if the fact that she was a woman made this quirky at the time because even though this was an interesting video it felt too normal through modern eyes to see how it ended up on a comedy show.
+Usually, these mini-docs interview quirky people which led me to wonder if the fact that she was a woman made this quirky at the time because even though this was a compelling video, it felt too normal through modern eyes for me to see how it ended up on a comedy show in the first place.

 - This was followed by the announcement of the Adopt Belushi for the Holidays Contest.

-- Candice Bergen then shares the horrific back story of a convicted murder who had a controversial death sentence that was looking like it was going to be the first televised execution, this led to the song Let's Kill Gary Gilmore for Christmas.
+- Candice Bergen then shares the horrific backstory of a convicted murderer who had a controversial death sentence that was looking like it was going to be the first televised execution, this led to the song Let's Kill Gary Gilmore for Christmas.

 - Frank Zappa then sang Peaches and Regalia.

 - Finally, Candice and the cast were out on the ice rink in Rockefeller Center where they skated as she said her good nights.